Table of Contents:

 Consumers risk their safety when purchasing other products on the gray market, like pharmaceuticals, cosmetics, and vehicles.
 If you see your products on a gray market site, that’s a good sign that you need to be more aware of distributor and vendor management.

-There are three main steps to protecting your brand from unauthorized resellers: identify rogue sellers, monitor pricing, and notify unauthorized dealers.
+There are three main steps to protecting your brand from unauthorized resellers: identify rogue sellers, monitor pricing, and send cease and desist letters to unauthorized dealers.

 You can’t take any action until you know who to go after.
 Today, an advanced monitoring system can scan marketplaces, seller websites, and gray market websites to look for instances of your brand and products.